OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-fan.md

 1. Digital temperature sensor *
 1. 12V DC supply capable of supplying at least 0.5A
 1. 1x 5.1kΩ Resistor
-1. Transistor rated for 12V at 0.5A
+1. NPN Transistor rated for 12V at 0.5A
 1. Jumpers
     * 3x M-F
     * 3x M-M

-\* The Omega2 and 2+ accepts I2C, 1Wire, and SPI, among other protocols
+\* The Omega2 and 2+ accepts I2C, 1Wire, and SPI, among other protocols, unfortunately it cannot read analog voltages.

 ### Step-by-Step